Start the New Year with Compassion

 Join us for our annual New Year's Eve event, with candle-lit chanted prayers and meditation, to ring in the New Year with compassion and beneficial intentions.

-From 9:30 to 10:15 p.m, Kelsang Lamden will give a talk about setting our intentions for 2025 and offer a brief introduction to the practice of Buddha Avalokiteshvara, the Buddha of Compassion.
-From 10:15 to 11:15 p.m, enjoy light refreshments & hors d'oeuvres, and the company of fellow practitioners.
-Then, from 11:15 to midnight, we will engage in chanted Buddhist Prayers, culminating in a guided meditation to take us into the new year.
+From 9:30 to 10:15 p.m, Kelsang Lamden will give a special talk about setting our intentions for 2025 and offer a brief introduction to the practice of Buddha Avalokiteshvara, the Buddha of Compassion.
+From 10:15 to 11:15 p.m, enjoy non-alcohol light refreshments & vegetarian hors d'oeuvres in the company of fellow practitioners.
+Then, starting at 11:15 pm, engage in group chanted Buddhist Prayers and guided meditation to take us into the new year.

 This event is a wonderful opportunity for making our heartfelt resolutions for the new year extra powerful.
 With a peaceful and compassionate mind, we can dedicate for the welfare of the whole world.
 Everyone is welcome!